-If you are a photographer, you can find many opportunities for architectural in design photos (as you can see by the number of my photos).
-Moreover, you can find art galleries, small art museums and historical buildings (including famous people’s houses).
+If you are a photographer, you can find many opportunities for architectural and design photos (as you can see by the number of my photos).
+Moreover, you can find art galleries, small art museums, and historical buildings (including famous people’s houses).

-Neve Tzedek has different areas, some with reconstructed/reserved houses, greenery around them, and others not.
+Neve Tzedek has different areas, some with reconstructed/reserved houses and greenery around them and others without.
 Here is the dark side of Neve Tzedek.

 The Suzanne Dellal Center for Dance and Theater

 The Home for Dance in Israel.
 The Suzanne Dellal Centre for Dance and Theatre is Israel’s premier presenter of Israeli and international contemporary dance companies.
 Established in 1989, the mission of the Suzanne Dellal Centre is to cultivate, support, and promote the art of contemporary dance in Israel.
 The Centre pursues this mission by offering diverse performances, events, festivals, and workshops from the worlds of contemporary dance, theater, and performing arts.

 The Suzanne Dellal Centre has two primary goals: creating world-class dance productions and engaging educational activities and facilitating the high-quality presentation of Israeli and international choreographers.
 The Centre has launched dozens of innovative programs to nurture and support new work and emerging artists, providing platforms to expose young artists and bring dance to new audiences.

 The Suzanne Dellal Centre’s sprawling multi-level campus consists of four performance halls, rehearsal studios, a restaurant and cafe, and wide plazas that host outdoor performances and events.
 The Centre is home to the Batsheva Dance Company, Inbal Dance Theatre, Inbal Pinto, and Avshalom Pollak Dance Company.

 Once you pass through the building in the photo above, you will enter this lovely area.